Estimated reading time: 7 minutes

 Being OK with the differences between you involves learning to differentiate in a healthy way.
 This is a is very important requirement for your individual, as well as relationship growth.
 It is the necessary groundwork for learning to say “No” in a mature way.
 Differentiation requires three steps:

-- Turn within & identify your own thoughts, feelings, wants & desires
+- Turning within & identifying your own thoughts, feelings, wants & desires

-- Turn to your partner & express your thoughts, feelings, wants & desires in a respectful, moderate way
+- Turning to your partner & expressing your thoughts, feelings, wants & desires in a respectful, moderate way

-- Manage your own emotional reactions, especially if your partner has different thoughts, feelings, wants & desires.
+- Managing your own emotional reactions, especially if your partner has different thoughts, feelings, wants & desires.

 When you and your partner think, feel and desire different things, learning to say “No” requires practicing these steps, over and over.